Later Liang (Sixteen Kingdoms): Reign of Lü Guang

+The Kumarajiva Temple Pagoda (罗什寺塔) in present-day Wuwei, Gansu.
+The temple and pagoda were first built during the Later Liang and underwent several expansions and repairs in the later dynasties.

 In 386, after hearing of Fu Jian's death the prior year, Lü Guang posthumously honoured him as Emperor Wenzhao before introducing a new reign era at his capital, Guzang (姑臧, in modern Wuwei, Gansu).
 Historians consider this the beginning of the Later Liang dynasty, named so to distinguish it with the Former Liang and other Liang states from the period.
 However, Lü Guang would only claim an imperial title in 387, and even then, it was merely the lowly title of Duke of Jiuquan.

 While a brilliant commander, Lü Guang was an unpopular ruler, as he was prone to killing his subjects and heavily relied on military might to consolidate his rule.
 In 386, he had several famous local literati executed, leading to a wave of rebellions breaking out in his territory, one of which was led by a member of the Former Liang ruling family, Zhang Dayu.
 Lü Guang managed to quell the revolts, and in 389, he elevated himself to King of Sanhe.
 He then began a war with the Western Qin in Longxi in 391, eventually managing to briefly force them into submission in 395.
 In 396, he finally claimed the title of Heavenly King of Great Liang.

 In 397, intending to punish Western Qin for rebelling, Lü Guang began another campaign against them, but this time, his forces were badly routed.
 After this defeat, another wave of rebellions broke out in Later Liang.
-Most notably, the Tufa-Xianbei tribe rebelled at Lianchuan (廉川堡, in modern Haidong Prefecture, Qinghai) and founded the Southern Liang, while at Jiankang (建康, in modern Zhangye, Gansu), the Han Chinese administrator, Duan Ye, with the help of the Lushuihu Juqu tribe, established the Northern Liang.
+Most notably, the Tufa-Xianbei tribe rebelled at Lianchuan (廉川堡, in modern Haidong Prefecture, Qinghai) and founded the Southern Liang, while at Jiankang (建康, in modern Zhangye, Gansu), the Han Chinese administrator, Duan Ye, with the help of the Lushuihu Juqu family,established the Northern Liang.
 From here on, the Later Liang started to decline.